-The 2008 Autumn Treaty fishing season is of critical importance to CRITFC's member tribes.
-The escapement of an estimated 210,100 (Columbia at Bonneville Dam) adult fall Chinook (near normal rank) and 316,000 (at Bonneville Dam) adult steelhead, will create harvest opportunities for tribal fishers, who will exercise their treaty rights by participating in this harvest, using platform and in-river methods.
-The expected harvest for the tribes, for the entire autumn season, is estimated to be 90,000 fall Chinook and 21,000 steelhead.
+The 2009 autumn Treaty fishing season is of critical importance to CRITFC's member tribes.
+The forecast escapement of 278,000 (Columbia at Bonneville Dam) adult fall Chinook (near normal rank) and nearly 600,000 steelhead (near record high), will create harvest opportunities for tribal fishers, who will exercise their treaty rights by participating in this harvest, using platform and inriver methods.
 This harvest will provide for the cultural, religious, and economic needs of the treaty tribes.
-CRITFC will sponsor net flights each week, starting the week of August 18, to count the number of nets in each Zone 6 pool.
+CRITFC will sponsor net flights each week to count the number of nets in each Zone 6 pool.
 The survey data will be promptly shared with COE-RCC staff.
-The September 3rd, 2008 survey showed 602 nets in the Zone 6 pools, as follows: 195 (32%) in Bonneville, 149 (25%) in The Dalles, and 258 (43%) in John Day.
+The September 9th, 2009 survey showed 706 nets in the Zone 6 pools, as follows: 268 (38%) in Bonneville, 157 (22%) in The Dalles, and 281 (40%) in John Day.
 Achieving good river conditions through managed river operations during the treaty fishery have been the basis of past litigation that have been supported by federal courts and are consistent with the trust and fiduciary responsibilities that the federal operators have with respect to CRITFC's member tribes.
 Good river conditions during the treaty fishery are also consistent with the spirit of the 10-year Memorandum of Agreements signed by tribal and Corps, BPA, and BOR officials.
 In past meetings with Corps officials, tribal fishers have explained that a pool fluctuation of 1.0 foot or more disrupts tribal fishery operations.
 Specific problems include: (1) increased local currents that sweep debris into fishing nets, (2) rapid 1-2 hour drops in water level will lead to entanglement of nets, (3) boat access problems, and (4) nets torn from their anchors.
 Nets and gear are costly to replace.
 Any delays or disruptions to tribal fishing operations caused by the excessive pool fluctuations in Zone 6 negatively impacts tribal incomes, food resources and cultural practices.
 The fishers have also expressed to Corps officials that the loss of fishing opportunity during the extremely limited treaty fishery cannot be replaced.
 Much of the tribal fishers' annual income and food is generated during the brief treaty fishing season, thus, any delays or disruptions to their fishing operations caused by the excessive pool fluctuations in Zone 6 negatively impacts tribal incomes, food resources, and cultural practices.
-If this SOR cannot be accommodated, CRITFC requests a written response and explanation from the federal operators by COB Friday, September 12, 2008.
+If this SOR cannot be accommodated, CRITFC requests a verbal response with an explanation from the federal operators by COB Friday, September 11, 2009.
 Thank you for considering this request.
-Please contact Kyle Dittmer or Bob Heinith should you have any questions at (503) 238-0667. cc: TMT Members Tribal staffs
+Please contact Kyle Dittmer or Bob Heinith should you have any questions: 503-238-0667. cc: TMT Members Tribal staffs